 Surrozen to Present at the 41st Annual J.P.
 Morgan Healthcare Conference

-/EIN News/ -- SOUTH SAN FRANCISCO, Calif., Jan.
-04, 2023 (GLOBE NEWSWIRE) -- Surrozen, Inc. (“Surrozen” or the “Company”) (Nasdaq: SRZN), a company pioneering targeted therapeutics that selectively activate the Wnt pathway for tissue repair and regeneration, will present on January 12, 2023 at 7:30 a.m.
+SOUTH SAN FRANCISCO, Calif., Jan.
+04, 2023 (GLOBE NEWSWIRE) -- Surrozen, Inc. ("Surrozen" or the "Company") SRZN, a company pioneering targeted therapeutics that selectively activate the Wnt pathway for tissue repair and regeneration, will present on January 12, 2023 at 7:30 a.m.
 Pacific time at the 41st Annual J.P.
 Morgan Healthcare Conference.

 A live audio webcast of the presentation will be accessible through Surrozen's Investor Relations website at investors.surrozen.com.
 An archived edition of the session will be available later that day.